Security governance (GOV)

 • Ensure you continuously review, test and audit your business continuity plans.

-Building security awareness
+Build security awareness

 To successfully deliver the PSR, everyone who works for your organisation needs to know and follow your security policies and processes.